PrincetonCS-UCA/intro-lab-website/content/_index.md

 | :-------------------------------: | :----: | :-----: | :-------: | :------: | :----: | :------: | :----: |
 | 126 and 226/217 lab TAs available | 7-11pm | 7-11pm  |  7-11pm   |  7-11pm  | 7-11pm |  3-7pm   | 5-11pm |

 Lab TAs will be available in-person _ONLY_ in the Computer Science Building.
-Once you arrive there, to request help from the Lab TAs, go to [TigerHelp](https://tigerhelp.cs.princeton.edu/).
+Once you arrive there, to request help from the Lab TAs.
 Please note that Lab TAs focus _ONLY_ on debugging questions with existing code; all other questions should be redirected to Ed or office hours.

--- Last updated September 1, 2026.
+-- Last updated September 4, 2026.